 One of the ex-libris of this monument can be found in the interior of the convent, in the part corresponding to the Manueline chrurch – the charola (a round church).
 Created in the image of the Rotunda of the Church of the Holy Sepulchre, the charola presents a decoration that reflects the richness of the Order of the Knights Templar by the time of the 12th century.

-If you go to Tomar, don’t forget to visit the castle and Convent of Christ, one of the most beautiful and majestic monuments in Portugal – it will be worth your while!
+When you go to Tomar, make sure you visit the castle and Convent of Christ, one of the most beautiful and majestic monuments in Portugal – it will be worth your while!

 - Location: Colina do Castelo, Tomar